Aka005/IST-256--Jewelry-Shop/README.md

 ```

 # How to use it:
+1. Browse products
+2. Click to view details
-Browse products, click to view details, add items to your cart, and see updates in real time.
+3. Add items to your cart
+4. See updates in real time.